 Since I visited Bastogne during the week of Veterans’ Day 2018 in the United States, I must thank all who have served in the US military including my sister, Lt.
 Cmdr.
-Lucia Spears, MD, USN, who had the good fortune of being based at the Pearl Harbor medical facility, brother Edward Polley, USAF who served stateside, nephew, Sgt.
+Lucia Spears, MD, USN, who had the good fortune of being based at the Pearl Harbor medical facility, brother Edward Polley, USAF who served stateside, nephew, SSgt.
 Evan Polley USMC, Iraq and Afghanistan vet currently serving in Okinawa, Japan, USAF vet cousin Joseph Douglas, uncles Richard Douglas and Joseph Douglas who served in the Army Air Corps and William Spears, who served in the Army Signal Corps in WWII.

 Most importantly, I commend the WWII service of my father, Pvt.
 Sherman Polley, a vet of US Army operations in the Pacific and stepfather, Sgt.
 John Spears, a vet of US Army operations in the Italian Campaign.
 Both now deceased.
-They earned a Bronze Star and Purple Heart courtesy of a German “Bouncing Betty” mine, respectively.
+They earned a Bronze Star for meritorious service and Purple Heart courtesy of a German “Bouncing Betty” mine, respectively.

 The military service of those in my family is not unusual for African Americans.
 That is why it burns me to no end when the draft-dodging current US Commander in Chief has the nerve to call African-American football players “unpatriotic sons of bitches” for respectfully protesting during the national anthem at professional football games what they sincerely believe is manifest social injustice.
 For his part, Trump was in Paris on November 11, 2018, for the centennial celebration of the end of WWI.
 He claimed that rain “prevented” him from visiting a war cemetery to pay respects to American dead.
 The political comment is an aberration for my posts; however, I feel strongly about this topic.